 One easy way to perk up your outdoor space is to treat it like your indoor space and treat yourself to some new soft furnishings.
-An outdoor rug can give any patio an instant transformation, adding extra pattern and colour and helping to divide up space.
+Outdoor rugs can give any patio an instant transformation, adding extra pattern and colour and helping to divide up space.

 Outdoor cushions are another great addition and they don’t break the bank.
 A couple of new cushions in colours that complement the space and it’ll feel like a new garden!
 Layer with throws for when the sun goes down and you won’t want to leave.

 Wild animals make spending time in your garden (or just looking out from your window) so much more enjoyable.
 Whether it’s the tweeting of birds, buzzing of bumblebees or rustling of hedgehogs, there’s lots you can do to encourage wildlife into your garden – and it doesn’t have to cost the earth either.

 Make your own bug hotel with dry leaves, twigs, pine cones and bits of bark and gather them together.
 You could put them in between bricks or in wooden boxes and pop that in a dark, damp corner of your garden.
 Perfect for creepy crawlies!